-When using social media don’t accept friend requests or invitations from people you don’t know.
-Hackers use social media accounts and may be using the friend request to use your personal information.
+- When using social media don’t accept friend requests or invitations from people you don’t know.

 Common online scams

-Scams are becoming more sophisticated and it can be difficult to know what is, and isn’t a scam.
+It can be difficult to know what is and isn’t a scam.
 Some of the most common scams include:

-You’ve won a prize – These types of messages ask you to click on an ad and give some basic information to collect your prize.
-Some scammers might request a deposit to secure your prize, or ask for your banking account information so that they can deposit your winnings.
+- You’ve won a prize – These types of messages asking you to click on an ad and give some basic information to collect your prize.
+Some scammers might request a deposit to secure your prize or ask for your bank account information so that they can deposit your winnings.
 Do not pay or provide your bank account details.

 For further information about common online scams CyberInsure One.

 - Be Connected is an initiative empowering all Australians to thrive in a digital world.
 It provides online learning resources as well as a network of community partners who offer in-person support so you can develop your digital skills and confidence.
 Find a local place for friendly help and advice, or join the network to help others.

 - Stay Smart Online Guide - The Australian Government Online Safety Guide can help you stay protected online.